curatedcode/curatedcode/README.md

 - Mostly **TypeScript**, **React**, **Javascript** and dabbling in **C**

 I have a passion for open source and the amazing things that collaborators have created.
-I am currently working on [Applii](https://github.com/curatedcode/applii-tracker), an open-source and feature rich job application tracker.
-I am also interested in exploring AI/ML in my spare time, as it's awesome to see the incredible advances being made.
+All though I'm a web dev I've been tinkering with AI/ML in my spare time, as it's awesome to see the incredible advances being made.

 ### Contacts